NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

     """Plots the radiation pattern in polar coordinates.

     Args:
-      radial_flux: radial flux of the far fields in polar coordinates.
+      radial_flux: radial flux of the far fields at each angle.
     """
     fig, ax = plt.subplots(subplot_kw={"projection": "polar"}, figsize=(6, 6))
     ax.plot(